csci-1301/csci-1301.github.io/lectures/040_operators/readme.md

 - Cast operator is higher priority than all binary operators
     - Example: `double share = (double) numCookies / numPeople;`
         - Cast operator is evaluated first, converts `numCookies` to a `double`
-        - Division is evaluated next, but operand types don't match
+        - Division is evaluated next, but operand types do not match
         - `numPeople` is implicitly converted to `double` to make operand types match
         - Then division is evaluated, result is 21.0 / 6.0 = 3.5
 - Parentheses always increase priority, even with casts